jesperancinha/jeorg-kotlin-test-drives/README.md

 > * You don't pay anything at all
 >
 > * You pay after you get your coffee
+>
+>> You will be able to specify diferent types of payment.
+The solution provided is to be as generic as possible.

 For this simulator, socializing times are not considered because they may vary a lot, from non-existent to very lasting.